welpo/tabi/content/blog/faq-languages/index.md

 tabi facilitates the navigation between languages by adding a language switcher to the navigation bar (only shown when there's more than one language enabled).

 If you [scroll up](#) to the navigation bar, you'll see the language switcher (the globe icon).
-Hovering over it will display a dropdown with the available languages.
+Clicking on it will display a dropdown with the available languages.
 Clicking on a language's name will take you to the same page in that language.

 If a specific page is not available in a language, tabi will display a 404 page with the text: